 Brandi Katherine Herrera is a Portland, Oregon based multidisciplinary artist, poet, and translator, whose work in text, film, and sound explores the poetics of space.

-She is the author of two books: Mutterfarbe, a full-length work of color theory, experimental translation, photography, and poems, with illustrations by Erin Mickelson; and Natürlicher, a chapbook-length work of color theory and experimental translation.
-Through a joint collaboration with Mickelson, both works were published in 2016 by Broken Cloud Press.
-Mutterfarbe, as a limited-edition artist book, and Natürlicher as a limited-edition chapbook.
-Books from the artist edition have been acquired by the Seattle Art Museum, Yale University, UCLA, and Reed College for their permanent collections.
+She is the author of two books: Mutterfarbe, a full-length work of color theory, experimental translation, photography, and poems; and Natürlicher, a chapbook-length work of color theory and experimental translation.
+Both works were first published in 2016 by Broken Cloud Press (Santa Fe, NM): Mutterfarbe, as a limited-edition artist book, and Natürlicher as a chapbook.